 Not to be redundant, but I've written, directed, and produced 13 short films in the past few years, with a feature on the horizon, and a 14th short film in the works, as financing for it has recently been secured.
 Why should you care about this, you ask?
 Well, reader of this odd bio, I'll tell you why!
 Because you want to do one (or both) of two things: Find a script to produce, and/or find someone to develop/produce a script or an idea that you have.
 It just so happens I can do all of those things.

 If this awkward bio didn't get your attention, then maybe one of my scripts, or award winning films will.
 Feel free to ask for any materials your heart desires.
 And oh yeah, before I go, I should probably mention some last minute details about my future and what not, since you're probably curious if you didn't click out of this page by now.
-Right now, I am writing a few different feature films, with one of them slated for production in the summer of 2020, and with me attached as director.
-A lot of people ask me if I like writing, or directing more.
+A lot of people ask me if I like writing or directing more.
 And my answer is always "both."
 I also have interest in writing pilots, and one day working in a writers room.
 But until that day comes, I will continue producing my own work, making my own seat at the table no matter what, and hosting meetups for writers in Hollywood.

 At the end of the day, I know this is a business.
 I wasn't born yesterday (as far as you, the reader, know).
 So I'll leave you with this: I've spent years interning with international distribution companies, and studying trends about film sales both domestically, and abroad, because I'm as serious about making you money as I am about making a difference in people's lives.
 If you hire me, or buy one of my scripts, you will not just be investing in a writer.
 You will be investing in a filmmaker hungrier than any hippo out there (board games be damned), who will go to the ends of the universe and back to deliver a film that satisfies your wallet, and your expectations.